Click here for Chemical Use Guidelines

 Sinking agents shall not be used in EPA Region 5.
 EPA Region 5 does not promote the use of dispersants or other oil emulsifiers as they do not work in fresh water.

 on surface waters, particularly near sensitive wetland or water supplies (fresh water systems) must be approved by State and/or Federal Agencies.
 Such use adds to the potential for serious impact of already released petroleum products.
 This stance is necessary to protect subsurface water intakes (potable and non-potable).

 The Region does recognize, however, that as a last resort, such agents may have some limited applicability.
 An example of a situation in which chemical use might be considered for reasons other than protection of human life is during the migratory season, when significant migratory bird or endangered species populations are in danger of becoming oiled.

 220.127.116.11.
 Application Steps for Use of Chemical Spill Control Agent

-The OSC may authorize or is authorized to use any chemical product without requesting permission if its use is necessary to prevent or substantially reduce a hazard to human life.
+The OSC may authorize or is authorized to use any chemical product without concurrence of the R5 EPA representative to RRT5 when its use is necessary to prevent or substantially reduce a hazard to human life.
 The RRT should be notified as soon as practicable.
 In situations where a human hazard is not present, the OSC must receive the concurrence of